-As a landlord, HOA, co-op, or other housing provider, you may have received a request from a tenant who wants to live with an emotional support animal (ESA).
-You, of course, want to comply with HUD’s housing rules but also make sure the request is genuine.
+As a landlord, homeowner association (HOA), co-op, or other housing provider, you may have received a request from a tenant who wants to live with an emotional support animal (ESA).
+You, of course, want to comply with the Fair Housing Act and applicable state and local housing laws, while also making sure the request is genuine.

-• Make sure the tenant has an ESA letter
+• Making sure the tenant has an ESA letter

-• Read the ESA letter to make sure it says the tenant has a health condition that requires an ESA
+• Reading the ESA letter to make sure it says the tenant has a health condition that requires an ESA

-• Make the letter was written by a licensed healthcare professional
+• Making sure the letter was written by a licensed healthcare professional

-• Make sure their license is active for your state
+• Making sure their license is active in the state where the tenant resides

 The verification process for ESAs does not include: